History of Suresnes: Garden City (south-western plateau)

 Buildings in the garden city of Suresnes in the 1930s.

 At this time, Suresnes' industrialization, the development of factories along its quays and villas on its hillsides, and the increase in its population made it one of the most important towns in the inner suburbs.
 Like other neighboring towns (Boulogne-Billancourt, Clichy, Levallois-Perret, and Puteaux), Suresnes has an Italian working-class diaspora.
 Until then, workers had often lived in the dilapidated houses of the old village, and the need to build modern, hygienic dwellings was growing.
 The decree of March 21, 1919, had declared the expropriation of the land purchased by Henri Sellier in the Plaine de la Fouilleuse, a former imperial farm, to be in the public interest for the benefit of the HBM du département de la Seine, an airy plateau located at the foot of Mont Valérien, but sparsely built (it is home to cereal fields) and far from the town centers of Suresnes and Rueil-Malmaison.
 In January 1920, at the first meeting of the municipal council, he created the Office Municipal des HBM to study and finance the construction of new buildings.
 Designed by architect Alexandre Maistrasse, the garden city project was launched to accommodate 10,000 inhabitants based on the English garden city model.
 A central avenue running east-west is designed to facilitate automobile traffic, with noisy traffic being transferred to the ring road running from Rueil to Suresnes.
-The buildings, generally four stories high and grouped in islets interspersed with gardens, are brick and tile-roofed but include a limited number of apartments.
+The buildings, generally four stories high and grouped into islets interspersed with gardens, are brick-and-tile-roofed but include a limited number of apartments.
 Modern, they come in several categories, with bedrooms and kitchen-dining rooms for large families, others with a shower and central heating, and still others with a bathroom.
 Commercial premises are provided on the first floor.
 There are even some small pavilions (Rue de la Fouilleuse and Allée des Gros-Buissons) to ensure a certain social mix.
 A retirement home was also built on rue de Locarno, modeled on the Flemish beguinages, and a hotel for bachelors with a restaurant and reading room.
 In 1921, the municipality acquired a 9,250 m² plot of land from the Office des HBM to build a school, which became the Groupe Scolaire Édouard-Vaillant (boys' and girls' elementary schools and a nursery school), with the State and the department largely financing the work.
 The school was completed in 1923.
 It was also connected to the Suresnes sewer system.